actwu/blog/web4/index.md

 Web4Now teaches you to write what you mean and mean what you write.
 Use the proper element.
 Put the code where it belongs.
 Write your HTML in rows and your CSS in columns.
 Keep your sections clear.
 Keep your structure readable.
 This is how you build clean and fast systems.
 This is how you make the web better.

+# The Web4 Manifesto

+We believe in the original spirit of the webopen, forgiving, declarative and resilientand we extend it into the future.

+Web4 is not a standard but a practice; not a framework but a philosophy; not an abstraction but a deeper embrace of what the web already offers.

+## Principles

+The web is forgiving; use that power.
+Browsers are designed to tolerate unknown tags, attributes and semantics.
+We teach the browser what they mean without waiting for committees.

+Attributes are state; use them intentionally.
+We prefer to set, toggle and remove attributes directly on elements, because the DOM itself is the source of truth.

+The DOM is enough; don’t fight it.
+You don’t need to ship megabytes of JavaScript to build dynamic experiences.
+Native APIs like insertAdjacentHTML, textContent and remove are already here; learn them, master them, use them properly.

+Syntax is expression; write what you mean.
+With NUM, our language of Web4, we write declaratively using custom tags and attributes that express intent, and let the compiler transpile it into optimized, valid HTML and JavaScript.

+The browser is already capable; trust it.
+We don’t ship polyfills, CDNs or unnecessary runtimes.
+We let the browser do what it was designed to do, and we help it understand us better.

+Performance is a right; not an afterthought.
+Web4 sites are fast by default.
+Clean output and efficient DOM updates are the baseline.

+## Our Promise

+We will teach developers to think in attributes, not divs; to extend semantics without breaking the platform; to write less JavaScript and better JavaScript; to build web apps that are fast, accessible and maintainable; to respect the browser and respect the user.

+## The Web4 Way

+Create your own elements and semanticstap, part, view.
+Define your own attributescolor, type, state.
+Extend the browser via Element.prototype, CustomElements and declarative patterns.
+Write in .num files if desiredexpressive syntax that compiles to clean .html.
+Avoid bloat, avoid frameworks, avoid unnecessary abstractions.

+## Join Us

+Web4 is here for everyone who believes the web is already good enough and just needs to be understood better.
+We are not waiting for the future.
+We are building it now.

+Stop fighting the browser.
+Start teaching it.
+That is the Web4 way.